Four Signs that You May Be in Debt Trouble

-- You’re only making the minimum payment on your debts each month.
 The minimum payment listed on your credit card bill is an amount that’s designed to keep you in debt, and thus to increase the amount of interest that you owe to your lender.
 By paying only the minimum amount, your debt will continue to balloon, eventually reaching unmanageable levels.

-- You’re borrowing from one credit line to pay down another.
 By using borrowed money to pay down other debts, you’re doubling the amount of interest you owe, not to mention failing to solve the problem of increasing debt.

-- You have multiple credit cards that are near their limit.
 If you’re nearing the edge of your available credit on multiple cards, this is a signal that you’re spending more than you earn.
 This is also a precarious position to be in, should you experience a sudden emergency or need for cash.

-- You use money from your savings or a retirement account to pay for regular expenses.
 This is another sign that you’re spending more than you earn.
 If you are consistently using money from a savings account or, worse, a retirement account, to afford regular expenses, it’s time to make a substantial reduction in your cost of living or in the amount you owe in debt in order to regain control of your finances.